Intact Forest Landscapes (IFL)

-- Potapov, P., Laestadius, L., Yaroshenko, A., Turubanova, S (2009) Global Mapping and Monitoring the Extent of Forest Alteration: the Intact Forest Landscapes Method, FRA Working Paper 166, FAO, Rome.
+- Potapov, P., Laestadius, L., Yaroshenko, A., Turubanova, S (2009) Global Mapping and Monitoring the Extent of Forest Alteration: the Intact Forest Landscapes Method, FRA Working Paper 166.
+FAO, Rome, Italy.

 - Intact Forest Landscapes Website

 - Bryant D, Nielson D, Tangley L. (1997) The Last Frontier Forests.
 Ecosystems and Economies on the Edge.
-Washington, DC: World Resources Institute
+World Resources Institute, Washington, DC, U.S.A.

 - Potapov, P., A. Yaroshenko, S. Turubanova, M. Dubinin, L. Laestadius, C. Thies, D. Aksenov, A. Egorov, Y. Yesipova, I. Glushkov, M. Karpachevskiy, A. Kostikova, A. Manisha, E. Tsybikova, and I. Zhuravleva.
 (2008) Mapping the World’s Intact Forest Landscapes by Remote Sensing.
 Ecology and Society 13(2): 51.